jayschwa/Quake2.jl/README.md

 Quake2.jl
 =========

 Experimental Quake 2 map renderer written with [Julia](http://julialang.org/) and modern OpenGL.
+Created at [Hacker School](https://www.hackerschool.com/).
+It is a toy and not actively developed.

 ![Screenshot](pics/q2dm7.jpg)